The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Some mental health disorders that may be present alongside addiction include:

-Simply removing the addictive substance is not enough to treat a dual diagnosis, as the patient requires ongoing care and support to manage the symptoms of their mental health disorder whilst preventing future relapse.
+Simply removing the addictive substance is not enough to treat a dual diagnosis, as the patient requires ongoing care and support to manage the symptoms of their mental health disorder, experiencing valuable mental health treatment whilst preventing future relapse.

-It’s normal to be concerned about the possibility of relapsing after your treatment programme has ended.
+It’s normal to be concerned about the possibility of relapsing after your addiction treatment programme has ended.

-Thankfully, several preventative measures can be taken to increase your chances of long-term sobriety and recovery.
+Thankfully, several preventative measures can be taken to increase your recovery chances and your odds of achieving long-term sobriety.

-The majority of rehab clinics offer an extensive aftercare programme extending up to 18 months after treatment.
+The majority of rehab clinics offer an extensive aftercare programme extending up to 18 months after treatment, giving you a far greater chance of achieving positive recovery success rates.

 During your last week of treatment, you will be encouraged to create a relapse prevention plan with the help of your medical team.